Buk missile system: Russo-Ukrainian war (2022–present)

+2026 United States intervention in Venezuela

+On 3 January 2026, a footage showed a destroyed Venezuelan Buk-M2E in Generalísimo Francisco de Miranda Air Base in Caracas after United States strikes emerged.

 Missiles

 9М38 and 9М38M1 missile

 The 9M38 uses a single-stage X-winged design without any detachable parts; its exterior design is similar to the American Tartar and Standard surface-to-air missile series.
 The design had to conform to strict naval dimension limitations, allowing the missile to be adapted for the M-22 SAM system in the Soviet Navy.
 Each missile is 5550 mm long, weighs 690 kg and carries a relatively large 70 kg warhead which is triggered by a radar proximity fuze.
 In the forward compartment of the missile, a semi-active homing radar head (9E50, 9Э50, 9Э50М1), autopilot equipment, power source and warhead are located.
 The homing method chosen was proportional navigation.
 Some elements of the missile were compatible with the Kub's 3M9; for example, its forward compartment diameter 330 mm, which was less than the rear compartment diameter.
 9M38M1 contains about 8000 shrapnel elements in the warhead, of which every fourth is in the shape of a butterfly.

 9M317 surface-to-air missile on the Buk-M2 quadruple launcher.

 Early Buk M1 missile in display.

 The 9M38 surface-to-air missile uses a two-mode solid-fuel rocket engine with total burn time of about 15 seconds; the combustion chamber is reinforced by metal.
 For the purpose of reducing the centring dispersion while in flight, the combustion chamber is located close to the centre of the missile and includes a longer gas pipe.
 The 9M38 is capable of readiness without inspection for at least 10 years of service.
 The missile is delivered to the army in the 9Ya266 (9Я266) transport container.